 CSULB will grant advancement to candidacy for the second degree only after the first degree has been awarded.
 All candidates for a second master's degree must meet the following requirements:

-1. Meet all admission requirements of CSULB and the academic unit granting the degree;
+1. Submit a new application to CSULB and the academic unit granting the degree and meet all admission requirements of CSULB and the academic unit granting the degree;

 2. Complete all general requirements for a master's degree at CSULB not already completed as well as all specific requirements for the new degree program.
 Units applied towards a previously completed degree cannot be transferred for credit towards a second master's degree.
 The academic unit(s) granting the degrees may waive units and course requirements provided the minimum 30 unique unit requirement is met.